Highways in Poland: In the 1980s

 Near the end of the 1970s the first construction of motorways started and continued to the next decade.
-The roads opened in the 1980s were the first motorways and expressways which generally meet the contemporary standards (at least with respect to their more important attributes), although in multiple cases the poor quality of their construction forced major renovations to be performed as soon as within the first 20 years of operation.
+The roads opened in the 1980s were the first motorways and expressways meeting the contemporary highways standards (at least with respect to their more important attributes), although in multiple cases the poor quality of their construction forced major renovations to be performed as soon as within the first 20 years of operation.

 The major routes planned as motorways were A1, A2 and A4, while other main routes were planned as expressways.
 The implementation of these plans, however, came at a very slow pace: throughout the 1980s, only an average of 21 km of highways in the whole country were being opened per year.